Inference-time Stochastic Ranking with Risk Control: Complete Experiment Results

-Here, we illustrate the complete coverage results for CatBoost, LightGBM, LambdaLoss, and the state-of-the-art stochastic LTR models including PL-Rank-3~\cite{oosterhuis2022learning}, StochasticRank~\cite{ustimenko2020stochasticrank}, and Policy Gradient~\cite{singh2019policy}.
+Here, although it is undesirable to apply our methods on the top of pre-trained stochastic LTR models due to their training cost, we still illustrate the complete coverage and fairness gain results for the state-of-the-art stochastic LTR models including PL-Rank-3~\cite{oosterhuis2022learning}, StochasticRank~\cite{ustimenko2020stochasticrank}, and Policy Gradient~\cite{singh2019policy} along with CatBoost, LightGBM, and LambdaLoss.
 With the results shown in Table~\ref{tab:complete_coverage_results}, we make the following observations: \begin{itemize} \item First, the proposed method achieves effective utility fairness trade-off while maintaining the guarantee on utility.
-With the scoring function from the pretrained stochastic LTR models, our method can improve exposure-based fairness by at least 30.52\% on Yahoo and 26.14\% on MSLR, respectively, with guarantee that the NDCG@5 is at least 90\% of that obtained with the same scoring function on the top of a deterministic ranking model. \item Second, with PL-Rank-3, our method achieves the most effective trade-off with 35.05\% and 29.61\% improvement in exposure-based fairness measured by $R_{sq-fair}$.
+With the scoring function from the pretrained stochastic LTR models, our method can improve amortized individual fairness by at least 30.52\% on Yahoo and 26.14\% on MSLR, respectively, with guarantee that the NDCG@5 is at least 90\% of that obtained with the same scoring function on the top of a deterministic ranking model. \item Second, with PL-Rank-3, our method achieves the most effective trade-off with 35.05\% and 29.61\% improvement in amortized individual fairness measured by $R_{sq-fair}$.
 We conjecture that this is due to the scoring function pretrained by PL-Rank-3 maintains the best ranking performance. \end{itemize}